 For severe upper UTI, you may be warded in hospital for observation to ensure that the prescribed medication is working.

-My UTI keeps coming back.
-What can I do?
+Your UTI keeps coming back.
+What can your do?

 Having a UTI is an extremely uncomfortable condition and can be very debilitating.
 Having to take repeated days off work or disruption to your daily routine to manage it is not ideal, so you’ll want to have the cause investigated.
 While most repeat cases are from reinfection with the same type of bacteria, recurrent cases could be due to an abnormality in the structure of the urinary tract.
 Your doctor may arrange for tests to rule out blockages or other structural abnormalities.
 These can include: